ryancdickson/crp-staging/content/index.md

 #### 1.2.1 Maximum Number of CAs per CA Owner

-Effective [SOONER FUTURE DATED: MONTH, DD, YYYY], CA Owners with more than two (2) self-signed root CA certificates included in the Chrome Root Store MUST submit a plan to the Chrome Root Program describing a future consolidation of their PKI hierarchies, including the identification of certificates planned for graceful removal using the SCTNotAfter feature.
+Effective [SOONER FUTURE DATE: MONTH, DD, YYYY], CA Owners with more than two (2) self-signed root CA certificates included in the Chrome Root Store MUST submit a plan to the Chrome Root Program describing a future consolidation of their PKI hierarchies, including the identification of certificates planned for graceful removal from the Chrome Root Store using the SCTNotAfter feature.

-Effective [FUTURE DATED: MONTH, DD, YYYY], except during temporary periods of transition, the Chrome Root Store will only include a maximum of two self-signed root CA certificates per CA Owner.
+Effective [FUTURE DATE: MONTH, DD, YYYY], except during temporary periods of transition, the Chrome Root Store will only include a maximum of two self-signed root CA certificates per CA Owner.

 To further reduce negative impact to the ecosystem, the Chrome Root Store may temporarily continue to include more than two root CA certificates past the specified consolidation timeline on a case-by-case basis.

 #### 1.2.2 Externally-operated Subordinate CAs

-**TODO:** Write
+Effective [FUTURE DATE: MONTH, DD, YYYY], CA Owners MUST NOT issue new Externally-operated CA certificates that validate to a certificate included in the Chrome Root Store, except in the case of CA Owners (1) with an open root inclusion request that has passed the initial completeness check OR a CA included in the Chrome Root Store without constraint.

+Time-valid externally-operated CAs that validate to a certificate included in the Chrome Root Store and do not meet the above criteria MUST be revoked by [EVEN MORE DISTANT FUTURE DATE: MONTH, DD, YYYY].

 ### 1.3.
 Modern Infrastructures